YesNo OCP miniApps®

 To see the details on how to configure the Agent Handling tab, check out this article.

-To see the details on how to configure the Error Handling tab, check out this article.
+To see the details on how to configure the Properties tab, check out this article.

 To see details about the Chat tab, check out this article (section 1).